2. Obligation to report

-Taxpayers who receive any other type of income or exceed the maximum amounts or limits indicated are obliged to declare in any case.
+In all cases, taxpayers who receive any other type of income or those that exceed the amounts or maximum limits indicated are required to declare.

 - Exempt income:

-Income exempt from the tax will not be taken into consideration (such as Social Security pensions for absolute permanent disability or severe disability, public grants for study purposes, annuities for food received from parents by court decision.
+Tax-exempt income will not be taken into consideration (such as, for example, Social Security pensions for absolute permanent disability or severe disability, public scholarships for studying, annuities for alimony received from parents by judicial decision).